GoldenChanceStudios/EpicJackpot/Privacy-Policy.md

-# Privacy Policy for Golden Chance Studios Games

-This privacy policy describes how Golden Chance Studios ("we", "us", or "our") collects, uses, and shares information when you use our mobile games (the "Games").

-## Information We Collect

-We are dedicated to safeguarding your privacy and aim to minimize data collection.

-**Information you provide directly:**

-* **Contact Information:** If you contact us via email (phamvantuanqt2021@gmail.com), we will store your email address and any information provided within the communication.

-**Automatically Collected Information:**

-* Depending on the game, we may automatically collect certain information such as:
-    * Device type and operating system.
-    * Game progress and usage data.
-    * Unique device identifiers (like Android ID, Advertising ID).
-    * IP address (limited collection).
-* **Third-party Service information** We utilize third party services like advertisment networks and analytics services.
-Those services have there own privacy policy.

-**Important Note:** We are committed to minimizing data collection.
-Game-specific settings and help documentation will provide explicit details if a game collects any of the "Automatically Collected Information."

-## Use of Information

-We use gathered data for the following objectives:

-* To deliver and enhance our Games.
-* To respond to your inquiries and support requests.
-* To deliver ingame advertisments.
-* To analyze user engagement and enhance gameplay.

-## Sharing of Information

-We will not share your personal information with external parties except in these circumstances:

-* With your express consent.
-* As required by legal obligations.
-* with third-party advertising and analytics platforms.

-## Children's Privacy

-Our Games may be enjoyed by a broad audience.
-However, we do not knowingly collect personal information from children under 13 years of age.
-If you are a parent or guardian and believe your child has shared personal information with us, please contact us promptly at the provided email.

-## Changes to This Privacy Policy

-We may update this Privacy Policy periodically.
-We will inform you of changes by posting the revised Privacy Policy on this page.
-Updates are effective immediately upon posting.

-## Contact Us

-If you have questions or concerns about this Privacy Policy, please contact us at:

-phamvantuanqt2021@gmail.com

----
+# Privacy Policy - Golden Chance Studios

+**Last Updated:** March 17, 2025

+## 1. Introduction

+Welcome to Epic Jackpot, developed by Golden Chance Studios.
+We are committed to protecting your privacy and ensuring a safe and enjoyable gaming experience.
+This Privacy Policy outlines how we collect, use, and protect your information when you interact with our mobile game.
+This policy applies to users aged 18 and over.

+## 2. Information We Collect

+We may collect the following types of information:

+* **Device Information:**
+    * Device model, operating system, and unique device identifiers (e.g., Android Advertising ID or IDFA).
+    * Information about your device's internet connection.
+* **Game Data:**
+    * Gameplay progress, scores, achievements, and interactions within our game.
+    * Information about in-app purchases.
+* **Analytics Data:**
+    * Data about how you use our game, including frequency of use and feature usage.
+    * Information about app crashes and errors.
+* **Advertising Data:**
+    * Information used for personalized advertising, including advertising IDs.
+* **Social Data (if applicable):**
+    * If you connect through social media platforms, we may collect basic profile information as permitted by your social media settings.
+* **Chat Data (if applicable):**
+    * If you use our chat feature, we may collect and store the messages you send and receive.

+## 3. How We Use Your Information

+We use your information for the following purposes:

+* **To Provide and Improve Our Game:**
+    * To deliver and maintain our game.
+    * To personalize your gaming experience.
+    * To analyze and improve game performance and features.
+* **To Display Advertising:**
+    * To show targeted advertisements.
+    * To measure the effectiveness of our advertising campaigns.
+* **To Communicate with You:**
+    * To respond to your support requests.
+    * To send you game updates and notifications.
+* **To Enable Social Features (if applicable):**
+    * To allow you to connect and interact with other players.
+* **To Ensure Safety and Security:**
+    * To prevent fraud and protect our users.
+    * To comply with legal obligations.

+## 4. Third-Party Services

+We may share your information with:

+* **Third-Party Service Providers:**
+    * For analytics, advertising, and other services that help us operate our game.
+These providers may have access to your information only to perform specific tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+* **Advertising Partners:**
+    * To deliver targeted advertisements.
+* **Social Media Platforms (if applicable):**
+    * If you choose to connect your social media account to our game.
+* **Legal Authorities:**
+    * When required by law or to protect our rights.

+## 5. Simulated Gambling Disclaimer

+Please note that Epic Jackpot is a simulated casino game.
+No real money gambling is involved, and there is no opportunity to win real money or prizes.

+## 6. Data Security

+We implement reasonable security measures to protect your information from unauthorized access, use, or disclosure.
+These measures include encryption, firewalls, and secure server facilities.
+However, please be aware that no method of transmission over the internet or electronic storage is completely secure, and we cannot guarantee absolute security.

+## 7. Children’s Privacy

+Our game is intended for users aged 18 and over.
+We do not knowingly collect personal information from individuals under the age of 18.
+If you are a parent or guardian and believe that your child has provided us with personal information, please contact us immediately, and we will take steps to delete such information.

+## 8. Your Rights

+You may have certain rights regarding your personal information, depending on your jurisdiction.
+These rights may include:

+* **Access and Correction:** You may have the right to request access to and correction of your personal information.
+* **Opt-Out of Targeted Advertising:** You can limit ad tracking through your device settings.
+* **Data Deletion:** You may have the right to request the deletion of your personal data, subject to certain exceptions.
+* **Withdraw Consent:** If we are processing your personal information based on your consent, you may have the right to withdraw your consent at any time.

+To exercise these rights, please contact us using the information provided in the "Contact Us" section below.

+## 9. Changes to Privacy Policy

+We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+We will notify you of any material changes by posting the updated policy within the game or through other reasonable means.
+Your continued use of the game after the effective date of the revised Privacy Policy constitutes your acceptance of the changes.

+## 10. Contact Us

+If you have any questions about this Privacy Policy, please contact us at:

+* Email: phamvantuanqt2021@gmail.com

+Thank you for playing Epic Jackpot!